Carl Nicks (basketball)

 Orlando Carl Nicks (born October 6, 1958) is an American former National Basketball Association (NBA) player.
+He played college basketball for the Indiana State Sycamores.

 Amateur career

-A 6'1" guard, Nicks played high school basketball at Englewood High School in Chicago and then signed to play college basketball at Indiana State.
+A 6'1" combo guard, Nicks played high school basketball at Englewood High School in Chicago and then signed to play college basketball at Indiana State.
 Nicks played sparingly in his first season, averaging 2.2 ppg in 24 games played.
 In academic trouble with a 1.6 GPA, Bob King, the head coach, recommended that Nicks leave the Sycamores and go to a junior college to work on his academic and basketball skills.
 He spent the 1977–78 season at Gulf Coast Community College in Panama City, Florida, where he averaged 22.4 ppg.
 Nicks credited the experience, stating, "I wanted to play basketball.
 I respect the game.
 I know I can play this game.
 I know I can play this game at the highest level.
 I knew that.
 So I went down there and I grinded.
 I was isolated and it made me grow up."

 With a 3.5 GPA in hand, a focused Nicks returned to Indiana State, averaging 19.3 ppg, earning the nickname "Mr. Intensity."
-Nicks combined with teammate Larry Bird in 1978-79, and helped lead Indiana State to the championship game in the NCAA tournament, with their only loss coming in the final, with the Magic Johnson led Michigan State Spartans defeating the Sycamores 75-64.
+Nicks combined with teammate Larry Bird in 1978-79, and helped lead Indiana State to the championship game in the NCAA tournament, with their only loss coming in the final, with the Magic Johnson led Michigan State Spartans defeating the Sycamores 75–64.

 In his senior season, Nicks averaged 26.8 ppg, earning honorable mention All-American.
 Nicks was twice named to the All-Missouri Valley Conference first team (1979, 1980).
 He was also named to the USA Select Team in 1979 for a tour of the People's Republic of China.

 Professional career

 After being selected by the Denver Nuggets with the 23rd overall pick in the 1980 NBA draft, Nicks played for Denver, averaging 6.1 ppg in 27 games before being traded to the Utah Jazz in December 1980.
 He would finish the season with the Jazz, averaging 6.3 ppg.
 He would spend the 1981-82 season in Utah, averaging 7.4 ppg in 80 games played.
 He was released by the Jazz at the end of the season, but signed as a free agent by the Cleveland Cavaliers, playing 9 games for the Cavs in their 1982-83 season before his release, bringing his NBA career to a close.
 In 156 career NBA games, Nicks averaged 16 minutes, 6.8 points, 1.9 rebounds and 1.6 assists.

 He spent played for the Toronto Tornados of the Continental Basketball Association (CBA) during the 1983–84 season, averaging 24.3 ppg.
 Nicks then spent five seasons in Europe, playing initially for Saint-Étienne in France, and then for two years B.C.
-Oostende in the Belgian BNXT League (1985-1987).
-Nick then went back to France, playing for Tours Métropole Basket from 1987-1989 before retiring.
+Oostende in the Belgian BNXT League (1985–1987).
+Nick then went back to France, playing for Tours B.C from 1987 to 1989 before retiring.